ingkebil/development/docs/python/testing/fixtures.md

 # Fixtures (and pytest)

 Python has a number of test runners to extend and simplify writing (unit) tests.
-We recommend pytest: a super robust and feature rich test framework.
+We recommend [pytest]: a super robust and feature rich test framework.
 It lets you write tests as simple “asserts“, has a brilliant plugin ecosystem that “just works” after pip install pytest-[somePlugin], and let’s you leverage powerful fixtures to keep things DRY.

 A small flavor of what tests look like with pytest: